-Jobless claims fall to pandemic low, while retail sales soar
+Waning jobless claims, soaring retail sales signal robust recovery

 “Stellar jobless claims plus off the charts retail sales packs a positive one two punch and sends strong signals that the economy is full steam ahead toward recovery,” Mike Loewengart, managing director of investment strategy at eTrade, said Thursday in comments emailed to The Post.
 “While we haven’t necessarily seen the market move on strong economic beats or misses, it’s certainly a step in the right direction.”

 The news spurred a jubilant start to trading on Wall Street Thursday.
-The Dow Jones industrial average and the S&P 500 index both popped more than 0.7 percent at the opening bell, and the tech-heavy Nasdaq rose more than 1 percent.
+The Dow Jones industrial average and the S&P 500 index both brushed new records, popping more than 0.7 percent at the opening bell.
+The tech-heavy Nasdaq rose more than 1 percent.

 Economists had projected about 710,000 fresh claims for the week ending April 10.
 The week before, some 719,000 Americans applied for unemployment benefits.
 Now, claims sit at their lowest level since the pandemic began, but still well above pre-pandemic levels.